KaiPereira/build-a-devboard/JOURNAL.md

 You usually want to put one 0.1uF (or 100nF, the F stands for Farads) decoupling capacitor per power pin, but it's fine to deviate a bit from that, but that's the most optimal way of doing it and what we're going to do.

 We're also going to put a 1uF decoupling capacitor on each power line.
 You'll notice that the RP2040 has a +1V1 (1.1V) and a 3V3 (3.3V) line, we want to put a 1uF decoupling capacitor per line, to act as a larger reservoir and to smoothen out *larger* ripples that could occur.
+With the RP2040, these 1uF capacitors are mostly to help provide a stable 1.1V supply.
 With this combination, we'll filter out nearly all the noise and have a smooth functioning PCB.

 So go back into your schematic and then tap on the "Draw Wires" icon to connect the VREF_VOUT and DVDD, and then separately connect the IO_VDD, USB_VDD, ADC_AVDD and VREG_IN, because these pins use different voltage lines.